joshhus/blockchain-sw-25/howto/console-deploy-k8.md

 Because the platform has updated the internal apiversion from `v1alpha1` in version 2.1.3 to `v1alpha2` in 2.5, a Kubernetes conversion webhook is required to update the CA, peer, operator, and console to the new API versions.
 This webhook will continue to be used in the future, so new deployments of the platform are required to deploy it as well.

-Before you can upgrade an existing network to 2.5, or deploy a new instance of the platform to your Kubernetes cluster, you need to create the conversion webhook by completing the steps in this topic.
+Before you can upgrade an existing network to 2.5, or deploy a new instance of the platform to your Kubernetes cluster, you need to create the conversion webhook by completing the steps in this section.
 The webhook is deployed to its own Kubernetes namespace, referred to `ibpinfra` throughout these instructions.

 The webhook only has to be deployed **once per cluster**.
 If you have already deployed this webhook to your cluster, you can skip these steps.
 {: important}